spotify/dbeam/README.md

 ## Overview

-DBeam is a [Scio](scio) based single threaded pipeline that reads all the data from single SQL database table, and converts the data into [Avro](https://avro.apache.org/) and stores it into appointed location, usually in GCS.
-Scio runs on [Apache Beam](https://beam.apache.org/).
+DBeam is tool based that reads all the data from single SQL database table, converts the data into [Avro](https://avro.apache.org/) and stores it into appointed location, usually in GCS.
+It runs as a single threaded [Apache Beam](https://beam.apache.org/) pipeline.

 DBeam requires the database credentials, the database table name to read, and the output location to store the extracted data into.
 DBeam first makes a single select into the target table with